 - The ceremony is held either at the bride’s parent’s home or a local mosque

 Better known as the wedding reception, this is a much larger party held for extended family, friends and acquaintances.
-It can be held in the afternoon—which is a more informal event with no fixed itinerary—or the evening, which is more formal and may involve a multiple course dinner and fewer guests.
-Regardless, the events that do occur during the wedding reception usually include the couple sitting side by side (bersanding) on the wedding dais, merinjis ('VIP' guests blessing the couple as well in a traditional ritual) as well as a few cultural performances.
+It can be held in the afternoon—which is a more informal event with no fixed itinerary—or in the evening, which is more formal and may involve a multiple-course dinner and fewer guests.
+Regardless, the events that do occur during the wedding reception usually include the couple sitting side by side (bersanding) on the wedding dais, merinjis (‘VIP’ guests blessing the couple as well in a traditional ritual) as well as a few cultural performances.
 It is typically a celebration with an endless buffet.

 Customs at the reception